andre-st/dotfiles/README.md

 ![Screenshot](README-i3.png)

+- desktop monitor + larger couch display for movies/streams or couch-working (don't need a "real" TV),
-- still 1x monitor + TV, no bg, no desktop env, dark theme, workspaces
+- no bg, no desktop env, dark theme, workspaces
 - rofi (dmenu replacement) - launching (wrong) applications is a _bigger_ action (in terms of time and resources, focus etc) and should be represented with _bigger_ icons and a more prominent menu
 - todo